HasteGames/HasteAsteroidRandomizer/README.md

 - `/asteroidrandomizer status` - See the status of the paste task.

 ## Contributing
 Pull requests and suggestions are welcome!
-Feel free to submit issues for bugs or feature requests.
+Currently, the plugin comes as-is, with no plans for major updates.

 ## License
 This project is licensed under the MIT License.